Nonlinear microtearing modes in MAST and their stochastic layer formation: The MAST reference case

 Fig.~\ref{fig:fullrange} shows the growth rate and mode frequency of the dominant mode as a function of $k_y\rho_s$ from linear simulations carried out by using the gyrokinetic code GS2~\cite{dorland2000,gs2}, with $k_y$ the binormal wave vector and $\rho_s=c_s/\Omega_{i}$ the ion sound Larmor radius.
 We note in Fig.~\ref{fig:fullrange} the presence of two different instabilities at ion and electron Larmor radius scale.
-The mode frequency of both instabilities is in the electron diamagnetic direction (negative sign is used here for frequency in the electron diamagnetic direction).
+The sign of the mode frequency of both instabilities is negative (negative sign is used here for mode phase velocity in the electron diamagnetic direction).
 The maximum growth rate of the electron scale instability is two orders of magnitude larger than the one of the ion scale instability.
 The numerical resolution used in GS2 linear simulations is reported in table~\ref{tab:resolution}.
 Results of convergence tests are shown in \ref{sec:convergence}.

 The real and imaginary components of $\delta \phi$ and $\delta A_\parallel$ are shown in Fig.~\ref{fig:eig_fullrange} as a function of the ballooning angle $\theta$ at the two different values of $k_y$ corresponding to the maximum growth rate of the ion and electron scale instabilities.
 The ion scale instability is characterised by $\delta \phi$ extended along $\theta$, while $\delta A_\parallel$ is very narrow around $\theta=0$.
 The mode has a tearing parity, i.e. $\delta \phi$ has odd parity and $\delta A_\parallel$ even parity with respect to $\theta = 0$.
 These are common features of MTMs~\cite{applegate2007}.
 The mode at electron scale has a twisting parity ($\delta \phi$ even and $\delta A_\parallel$ odd) and both $\delta \phi$ and $\delta A_\parallel$ are localised in the region of $\theta = 0$.
-The electron scale modes are driven unstable by an electron temperature gradient (ETG) instability.
+The electron scale modes are driven unstable by an ETG instability.
 This agrees with previous gyrokinetic linear simulations that have pointed out the presence of the ETG instability in various MAST scenarios~\cite{roach2009}.
 We note that the amplitudes of $\delta \phi$ and $\delta A_\parallel$, both normalised to $\max(\delta\phi)$, are comparable at $k_y\rho_s=0.5$, while $\delta\phi\gg\delta A_\parallel$ at $k_y\rho_s=20$.
 This is consistent with the ion (electron) scale instability being electromagnetic (electrostatic).